 5. Fluid supply

 5.1.
 Obtain a 25 mm long, 1 mm diameter wick composed of a bundle of ﬁbers of a hydrophilic polymer designed to transport aqueous liquid across its length such as those available for plug-in air fresheners.
+Trim one end such that an off center point is formed.

 5.2.
 Insert the wick into a syringe tip with an inner diameter that provides a snug ﬁt and a length that allows the wick to extend 1−2 mm beyond each end.
 Lock the tip onto a syringe with the desired capacity (1−10 mL).